Phone numbers

 • Problems in your job and difficulty focusing or completing required tasks

-• Physical symptoms such as sexual dysfunction or STDs
+• Physical symptoms such as sexual dysfunction or STIs

-As with other forms of addiction such as drugs or alcohol, one of the reasons that you may become addicted to sex is that it offers a form of escape or 'high.'
-These are some of the most common sex and love addiction causes:
+As with other forms of addiction, such as drugs or alcohol, one of the reasons that you may become addicted to sex is that it offers a form of escape or 'high.'
+These are some of the most common causes of sex and love addiction:

 • Genetics and family dysfunction